qmk/qmk_firmware/docs/en/docs/feature_split_keyboard.md

 }
 ```

+!!! note
-!> It is recommended that any data sync between halves happens during the master side's _housekeeping task_.
+    It is recommended that any data sync between halves happens during the master side's _housekeeping task_.
 This ensures timely retries should failures occur.

 If only one-way data transfer is needed, helper methods are provided: